 Pitch iview is a pitching competition held live at MWF.
 The winner receives a $5,000 cash prize which is earmarked to cover travel and accommodation to Marseille WebFest for one person to attend their screenwriting residency.
 The residency will take place from 16 - 21 October, in conjunction with the 7th annual Marseille WebFest.
 The Pitch iview winner will also receive a free pass to the festival.

 The People’s Choice winner received a $1,000 prize, sponsored by Peddle Thorp.

-The silver tickets are awarded to series that will be picked for direct entry to our partner festivals in Marseille, Los Angeles, Seoul, Rome, Berlin and Rio.
+The Ruby Tickets are awarded to series that will be picked for direct entry to our partner festivals in Marseille, Los Angeles, Seoul, Rome, Berlin, Rio and Sicily.

 The Spotlight Award is for the Best Series in our Spotlight on Melbourne event at Loop on 29 June.